Table of contents: Removal the turbocharger ↓ Tightening torques ↓

 - 9 - throttle valve pipe;

-- 11 - vacuum box boost pressure regulator;
+- 11 - boost pressure regulator vacuum box;

 - 14 - crankcase ventilation pressure limiting valve;

-Before a suspected faulty turbocharger is replaced, in addition to the defects listed in the troubleshooting table, check the following functions or possible sources of defects: boost pressure control, fuel delivery, injection, ignition, compression and air filter components.
+Before replacing a suspected faulty turbocharger, in addition to the faults listed in the fault help table, the following functions or possible sources of faults should be checked: boost pressure control units, fuel supply, injection, ignition, compression and air filter.

-Cleanliness must be observed when working on the turbocharger.
-Before disconnecting, thoroughly clean the connecting points and their surroundings, place the dismantled parts only on a clean pad, cover exposed parts to protect them from contamination, install only clean new parts, do not work with compressed air near the repair site and do not move the car.
+When working on a turbocharger, cleanliness must be maintained.
+Before disconnecting, thoroughly clean the connection points and their surroundings, place dismantled parts only on a clean lining, cover open units to protect against contamination, install only clean new parts, do not work with compressed air near the repair site and do not move the car.

 2. Remove the air filter.